rinde/RinSim/pages/design/central.md

 The structure of this package is very similar to the _central_ package, but the implementation details are more complicated.
 The reason is that in real-time, the solvers have to be asynchronous.
 The computation result therefore arrives in a callback and not in the return of the method.

 The [RealtimeSolver](https://github.com/rinde/RinSim/blob/master/central/src/main/java/com/github/rinde/rinsim/central/rt/RealtimeSolver.java) is the real-time equivalent of `Solver`.

+{% include warning.html content="The remainder of this section is still under construction." %}

 #### RtSolverModel